Summary of main terms and conditions of employment

 Induction

-All new employees must attend the Executive Office induction event as part of the probationary period requirements.
-The induction event provides a valuable insight into UHI and includes mandatory training in Equality and Diversity and Health and Safety.
+All new employees must attend the executive office induction event as part of the probationary period requirements.
+The induction event provides a valuable insight into the university and includes mandatory training in equality and diversity and health and safety.
+Local induction will be provided by your line manager or a nominated representative.

 PVG Disclosure Scotland

-Some roles within Executive Office will be subject to Protection of Vulnerable Groups (PVG) or Standard Disclosure checks.
-This will depend upon the requirements of the role or location of the post (e.g. if the successful candidate is to be based at an Academic Partner).
+Some roles within the university’s executive office will be subject to Protection of Vulnerable Groups (PVG) or Standard Disclosure checks.
+This will depend upon the requirements of the role or location of the post (e.g. if the successful candidate is to be based at an academic partner).

 References